fmiotello/fm-icebreaker/README.md

 ## Other details

 This application was developed using Javscript: [Web Audio API](https://webaudio.github.io/web-audio-api/) is at its core.
 For the sake of efficiency it was decided not to use the standard *AudioNode* class to implement the operators, since this would have resulted in a very limiting computation.
-We instead built a custom module using the provided *AudioWorklet* interface.
+We instead built a custom module using the provided *AudioWorklet* interface.<br>
 In particular an operator is built using an *AudioWorkletNode* and all the processing is carried out by the *AudioWorkletProcessor*.
-This solution allows the script to be exectuted in a separate audio thread to provide very low latency audio processing.
+This solution allows the script to be exectuted in a separate audio thread to provide very low latency audio processing.<br>
 Moreover, to reduce the latency and the complexity even more, the *sin* function computation, used to produce the audio signals, was implemented using a lookup table.
 This allowed to overcome some of the limitations of Web Audio API and thus provide the 5 voices polyphony and a quite smooth application.

 The envelopes used throughout the application are based on the [Fastidious-envelope-generator](https://github.com/rsimmons/fastidious-envelope-generator).
 This is an envelope generator for the Web Audio API.
 Head to its linked GitHub repository for reference.
 In addition to the fratures it provides, we added a delay, that specifies a time amount after which the envelope is triggered.